ConductionNL/tilburg-woo-ui/src/views/ac-beheer/GENERIC_BEHEER_README.md

 ### Custom Headers

-Custom headers allow you to override how specific data is displayed:
+Override how specific data is displayed:

 ```javascript
 customHeaders: {